itsnehagarg/DevOpsInAction/installgitonUbuntu.md

 ### git commit -m "message"

 ### git push origin main
-It will ask for gitHub username and password.
+It will ask for GitHub username and password.
 Password authentication will not work.

 ### Configure authentication method